 How big a battery should I get?

-The second thing you need to know about batteries is that capacity is measured in watt-hours.
-The bigger the number of watt-hours the longer the battery will last and the better the battery will pull you up a large hill.
-Here I recommend that you get a battery with at least 500 watt-hours.
+The second thing you must know about batteries is that their capacity is measured in watt-hours.
+The bigger the number of watt-hours, the longer the battery will last, and the better it will pull you up a large hill.
+I recommend getting a battery with at least 500 watt-hours.
+(Volts times amps equals watts.)

-Some estimates are that if you divide the watt hours by 20 this will give you the range on flat ground at about fifteen miles per hour (thus 25 miles).
-Rough estimates are rough, plan accordingly
+Some estimates are that dividing the watt hours by 20 will give you the range on flat ground at about fifteen miles per hour (thus 25 miles).
+Rough estimates are rough; plan accordingly.

 What kind of battery should I get?

 The only type of battery you should consider is a lithium battery.
-Every other type of battery, especially lead-acid batteries are not suitable for your e-bike.
-In the future, I may change this recommendation to solid-state batteries but the current state-of-the-art battery will contain lithium.
+Every other kind of battery, especially lead-acid batteries, is unsuitable for your e-bike.
+I may change this recommendation to solid-state batteries in the future, but the current state-of-the-art battery will contain lithium.
 Currently, Lithium-Ion batteries are the best for e-bikes.

 Lithium battery technology

-Lithium technology, the same lithium batteries that made cell phones and electric vehicles possible made e-bikes a wonderful application for lithium batteries.
+Lithium technology, the same lithium batteries that made cell phones and electric vehicles possible, made e-bikes an excellent application for lithium batteries.
 Lithium batteries are very lightweight when compared to other battery technologies.
-Lithium batteries are even more important for e-bikes than for cars because it only takes a small lithium battery to power e-bikes.
+Lithium batteries are even more critical for e-bikes than cars because they only take a small lithium battery to power e-bikes.

 Lithium battery safety

-Quality lithium batteries are safe when they are used in quality correctly designed products.
-If however, the user doesn’t respect the nature of lithium batteries they can create an uncontrollable fire and noxious fumes while they burn.
+Quality lithium batteries are safe when used in quality, correctly designed products.
+However, if the user doesn’t respect the nature of lithium batteries, they can create an uncontrollable fire and toxic fumes while they burn.
 Gasoline has the same problems.

 Charging your e-bike battery